Hawaiian Holdings, Inc. (HA) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for HA stocks, with Goldman repeating the rating for HA by listing it as a “Sell.”
 The predicted price for HA in the upcoming period, according to Goldman is $8 based on the research report published on December 16, 2022 of the previous year 2022.

-Volatility was left at 7.26%, however, over the last 30 days, the volatility rate increased by 6.48%, as shares sank -3.38% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -41.95% lower at present.
+Volatility was left at 7.91%, however, over the last 30 days, the volatility rate increased by 9.21%, as shares surge +21.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -32.67% lower at present.

 Insider Trading